WilGP02/app-java-codechallenge/README.md

 To solve the technical challenge, apply everything requested, first create a microservice that subscribes to Kafka topics and with this can create transactions in the DB and in the respective Topic and the second microservice is responsible for subscribing to the Kafka topic. creation to obtain the amount and be able to validate whether it is fraudulent or not according to the condition provided, in case the fraud microservice is restarted it will resume all the requests that were pending to analyze whether or not it was a fraud, the technological stack en Reactive programming with Java 17 (webflux), as well as GraphQL, H2 database with JPA, were used for the requests.

+# Deploy Local

+To deploy only run "docker compose up --build -d" with this command all microservices and components will be start and ready for use.

+# Test

+You can test the endpoints of microservices with the postman collection, it's located in directory "postman"

 # Yape Code Challenge :rocket: